SeanPlusPlus/WebDevTemplates/forms/sanitize/CHALLENGES.md

-# Basic Form Challenges
+# Sanitize Form Challenges

-1. On submit display the character count for both name and favorite movie
+1. Add a form element for email address and verify this is correct